What’s a Vehicle Service Contract? 10-Second Review.

 Why would your credit union care about offering Vehicle Service Contracts?
 If you’re like many, your team sees it as a product which can be offered, but usually isn’t.
 I mean, it is complicated.
 And expensive.
 Plus, how many members actually have a need for it?

-Fifty-seven percent of Americans don’t have enough cash to cover a $500 unexpected expense, according to a survey from Bankrate.
+Thirty-nine percent of Americans don’t have enough cash to cover a $400 unexpected expense, according to the Federal Reserve Board.
 What’s an average car repair cost?
 About $500-600.
 That creates a worrisome situation for members, and increased risk for the credit union.